devabutaher/cold-flyer/FRONTEND.md

 # Cold Flyer - Project Documentation

+See `AGENTS.md` at repo root for the quick-start overview.
+This file covers detailed UI patterns, theming, and component conventions.

 This documentation is designed for AI models to understand the project structure, styling, and patterns to help make informed decisions when creating components or making changes.

 ## Project Overview